 Fourthly, they need good business acumen to understand the business context in which the systems they are testing operate.
 This enables them to also understand the business risks and benefits of tests.

-Highly skilled penetration testers should possess high level, recognized certifications that validate their competencies.
+Highly skilled penetration testers should possess high level, recognized cybersecurity certifications that validate their competencies.
 It’s also important that the testers you go for have some good experience in your niche.

 6. Remediation and re-testing